GLOBAL MARKETS-Stocks, dollar rise as investors turn eyes to Fed

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Additional reporting by Saqib Iqbal Ahmed and Chuck Mikolajczak in New York, John Geddie in London, Sruthi Shankar in Bengaluru and Wayne Cole in Sydney; Editing by Jeremy Gaunt and Dan Grebler
+Additional reporting by Saqib Iqbal Ahmed and Sinead Carew in New York, John Geddie in London, Sruthi Shankar in Bengaluru and Wayne Cole in Sydney; Editing by Jeremy Gaunt and Dan Grebler